Table of Contents

 The student conduct code contains important information regarding Calvin College’s expectations for student conduct as well as information about procedures for reporting and the process for resolving problems and addressing conduct violations within the Calvin College community.

-Updates to the student conduct code may be made whenever necessary to comply with government regulations and when the information presented here can be made clearer.
+Students are expected to comply with the conduct requirements set forth in this Code, and they may in turn expect the College to address issues or concerns fairly, consistently, and in accord with the policies and procedures set forth in the Conduct Code applicable at the time an issue arises.
+This Code is not a static document or an unchanging set of policies and procedures.
+On the contrary, updates to the student conduct code may be made by the college whenever necessary to comply with government regulations and when the information presented here can be clarified or better aligned with best practices.
 It is the responsibility of all Calvin College students to become aware of and to remain familiar with campus policies and procedures.
 In the event of substantial mid-year revisions to the student conduct code, students will be alerted by a notice in Student News.
-Students can expect annual updates to the conduct code prior to each academic year and available in the on–line version of the Student Conduct Code on the Student Life Division web page.
+Students can expect that annual updates may be made to the conduct code prior to each academic year.

 Printed copies of the student conduct code are available upon request at the office of the Vice President for Student Life (Spoelhof Center 364K).